b-u-n/tuf-resil/README.md

 After you create your TUF instance, you will need to pass it an error handler, fallback, and initial function.
 It will return a TUF instance wrapping your initial function.

-`const myFunctionTUF = axiosLocalhostTUF(errorHandlerAsync, fallbackFunctionAsync, initialFunctionAsync);`
+`const myFunctionTUF = axiosLocalhostTUFInstance(errorHandlerAsync, fallbackFunctionAsync, initialFunctionAsync);`

 The error handler will receive the following object to assist in analyzing failure states: